-This title is used to describe faculty members with appointments at other universities to be temporarily associated with Mines.
-The primary responsibilities of visiting scholars involve performing research and providing assistance in directing graduate student thesis projects, and their salaries are generally paid from non-State funds.
+This title is used to describe faculty members with positions at other universities who are temporarily associated with Mines.
+The primary responsibilities of visiting scholars involve performing research and providing assistance in directing graduate student thesis projects.
+When remunerated, their salaries are generally paid from non-State funds.
 Visiting Scholars may hold their positions for up to two years and may serve with or without remuneration.
 Visiting Scholars are ineligible for tenure.